COVID-19 Preparedness Plan for Licensed Sites:

 - If the individual is wearing their own mask, they are responsible for cleaning the mask before coming to services each day.

-- The covering should include multiple layers of fabric.
+- The covering should include multiple layers of fabric and/or double mask.

 - It should allow unrestricted breathing.

 - The face covering should fit snugly but comfortably against the side of the face.